jacobverdesi/PLC-interpreter/README.md

 # PLC-interpreter
 An interpreter
+Built in java
+To build make sure LALR parse table and Grammar files are outside of src Run Jott.java with program arguments that is the filename of a jott file.

 We created this project with a series of classes to interpret the file First off the program will read in the file along with a grammer and LALR parse table From this the program sends the jott file to the Tokenizer class which uses a DFA to tokenize the file